 Least Squares Solver using SVD and the Pseudoinverse

-Most robust method for rank-deficient and ill-conditioned matrices.
+Most robust method for rank-deficient and ill-conditioned matrices2.

 The SVD-based method uses the pseudoinverse to solve least squares problems: